vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 Possibly the source of the five Buddhist Skandhas; see Stcherbatsky, The Central Conception of Buddhism, p.
 72. See JUB. ii.
 1 f.; iii.
 1 f.

 iii.
-2. 2-9, where Prāņa seems to mean sense of smell, Apana odour, but the text is doubtless corrupt, despite the agreement of the recensions; Deussen, Phil. of Up., pp. 277 f.
+2. 2-9, where Prāṇa seems to mean sense of smell, Apana odour, but the text is doubtless corrupt, despite the agreement of the recensions; Deussen, Phil. of Up., pp. 277 f.

 cf.